 In an emergency, it pays to be prepared.
-Being aware of the conditions around you may provide you with valuable time to enact your bushfire plan.
+Being aware of the conditions around you may give you valuable time to enact your bushfire plan.

-Ensure that you use the fire danger rating tool daily during bushfire season to monitor conditions in your area.
+Use the fire danger rating tool daily during bushfire season to monitor conditions in your area.